-Affiliate marketing will bring you better results if you select related and good products to your readers.
+Affiliate marketing will bring you better results if you select the related and good products for your readers.
 Recommend what you personally trust and think about people who spend hours searching for quality products.

 You can use ShareASale, it’s a trusted network with both, real and digital products and you will find lots of food products to promote.
 Another post that I recommend reading is how to monetize your blog the right way.

 Treat your blog as your best friend, and it will be what you’ve dreamed about.
 The blog needs lots of work to be different from the others, and you can find thousands of bloggers who blog about food and they share their passions.

 But, a few of them succeed simply, because blogging is not as easy as people think.
 It’s not hard at the same time, blogging is something that needs time, effort, and passion, if you have them, you will succeed.

 Now you’ve learned how to start a food blog and make money, if you want to ask questions, add them to your comment and find answers.
 Of course, if you already started a food blog and want to help others with tips and tricks, you can contact me directly or leave your comment below.